lieuzhenghong/lieuzhenghong.github.io-source/projects/index.md

 Tech stack: Hyperledger Fabric/Composer, Node.js, JavaScript

-Headed a project that persuades industry leaders to adopt blockchain in their companies, after obtaining buy-in from senior management...
+I headed a project that persuades industry leaders to adopt blockchain in their companies, after obtaining buy-in from senior management.
+I developed a fully-automated blockchain solution for supply chain management.

-This is a fully-automated blockchain solution for supply chain management with four different components:
+The project is meant to showcase how blockchain technology can be adopted in the supply chain.
+To this end, I've built an automated train diorama, and three other components:

-1. Blockchain (powered by Hyperledger)
+1. Model train diorama with IoT sensors (to showcase the system in action)
-2. Real-time blockchain visualisation
+2. Blockchain (powered by Hyperledger)
-3. Asset tracker (good viewer)
+3. Real-time blockchain visualisation
-4. Model train diorama with IoT sensors (to showcase the system in action)
+4. Asset tracker (good viewer) that works on any mobile device

-The way it works is ...
+Here's how it works.
+On the train are shipping containers with QR codes pasted on them.
+Scanning each QR code will pull up the asset tracker, a webpage that gives the real-time location and previous provenance of the good --- all stored immutably on the blockchain.
+As the train pulls up to a station, the goods are unloaded and sent to a different location (absent a robotic arm, I'm afraid one has to use his imagination for this).
+When this happens, each shipping container will update its location automatically, and this is stored, once again, on the blockchain.
+I've also built a blockchain visualisation so we can see new blocks being added in real-time.

-Built with Hyperledger, Node.js, HTML Canvas.
+Built with Hyperledger, Node.js, and HTML Canvas.
 </div>
 </div>